ACCREDITED ATHLETIC TRAINING PROGRAMS IN VIRGINIA

 Degrees in sports medicine, physical education, physical therapy, exercise science, strength and conditioning or others DO NOT qualify the candidate to sit for the BOC examination.

 Professional Programs are Entry-Level programs that lead to eligibility to sit for the Board of Certification examination and to enter the profession of athletic training.
-Professional Programs are available at both the baccalaureate and master's degree levels.
+Professional Programs are only available at the master's degree level.

 Post-Professional Degree Programs lead to a degree (masters or doctorate) for learners who are already credentialed as athletic trainers and expand the depth and breadth of the applied, experiential, and propositional knowledge and skills of athletic trainers through didactic, clinical, and research experiences.
 However, these programs do not qualify the learner to sit for the BOC exam.